MobilityData/gtfs.org/docs/schedule/examples/flex.md

     <svg class="pencil" xmlns="http://www.w3.org/2000/svg" viewBox="0 0 24 24"><path d="M10 20H6V4h7v5h5v3.1l2-2V8l-6-6H6c-1.1 0-2 .9-2 2v16c0 1.1.9 2 2 2h4v-2m10.2-7c.1 0 .3.1.4.2l1.3 1.3c.2.2.2.6 0 .8l-1 1-2.1-2.1 1-1c.1-.1.2-.2.4-.2m0 3.9L14.1 23H12v-2.1l6.1-6.1 2.1 2.1Z"></path></svg>
   </a>

-# Flex
+# Demand responsive services

 <hr>

-Flex is a GTFS extension project that aims to facilitate discoverability of Demand Responsive Transportation Services.
+Flex is a GTFS extension project which was adopted officially into the GTFS specification in March 2024, its aims to facilitate discoverability of Demand Responsive Transportation Services.

 The following example demonstrates how to model different demand responsive service use cases using Flex. **Please note that the following examples are not necessarily an accurate or complete representation of the agencies’ services.**